openvenues/libpostal/README.md

 1. **geodata**: generates C files and data sets used in the C build
 2. **pypostal**: Python bindings for libpostal

-geodata is simply a confederation of scripts which share some common code.
+geodata is simply a confederation of scripts for preprocessing the various geo data sets and building input files for the C lib to use during model training.
 Said scripts shouldn't be needed  for most users unless you're rebuilding data files for the C lib.

 Language dictionaries